King Sortsill swiped the back of his hand across the table, scattering the clay armies onto the floor.

 The rows bowed like waves crashing against a shore and departed.

-Sortsill watched the first three rows leave, but he didn’t have time.
+It was proper to watch as his noblemen left, but Sortsill didn’t have time.
 He needed to talk with Sairsasa.
 He left out the back door and was about to head to her room when he saw her walking towards them, their two-year-old son on her hip.

 “What’s going on, Sortsill.”
 Her deep brown eyes were red from crying, but she refused to let her shoulders slump.